This site contains no information about the edibility or toxicity of mushrooms.

-golden-orange, initially convex but becoming funnel-shaped as the mushroom matures.
+golden-orange, sometimes very pale, initially convex but becoming funnel-shaped as the mushroom matures.
 The cap margin, which remains rolled in a little, becomes wavy or lobed in age.
 The cap surface is covered with a fine down.
 Gills

 decurrent, narrow and forked, which is a distinctive and distinguishing feature.
 They are generally a more intense shade of orange than the cap.
 Stem

-is similarly colored as the cap.
+similarly colored as the cap.
 It is stout, more or less equal, smooth, and typically curved.
 The gills may be slightly crimped along the stem.
-The mushroom has no ring.
+The stem has no ring.
+Spore print

 on the MushroomExpert.Com Web site.